oJYZo/Python-I/Project 3/README.md

 - Build network
 - Define network
 - Compute the distance to hub cities
+- import the CSV file
+- Build the graph
 - Compute the least cost

 # Part B